 Property; Land Use; Urban; Housing

 Professor Davidson practiced with the firm of Latham and Watkins, focusing on commercial real estate and affordable housing, and served as Special Counsel and Principal Deputy General Counsel at the U.S. Department of Housing and Urban Development.
-Prior to joining Fordham, he was an Associate Professor of Law at Colorado Law School from 2004 to 2011.
+He currently serves as a Member of the Board of the New York State Housing Finance Agency.

 Professor Davidson earned his AB from Harvard College and his JD from Columbia Law School.
 After law school, he clerked for Judge David S. Tatel of the United States Court of Appeals for the District of Columbia Circuit and Justice David H. Souter of the Supreme Court of the United States.